Archaeology and Anthropology Undergraduate

 • Budget of anticipated costs and total amount requested.

-• Statement of support from a faculty member.
+• Statement of support from a faculty member;

 Students are encouraged to seek additional sources of funding.
 At Pitt these include the Nationality Rooms scholarship, Honors College research fellowships, the Musante fellowship (for students pursuing the CLAS certificate), SURA research awards, etc. External sources include the Jane C. Waldbaum scholarship among others; see the list at the Institute for Field Research.